- Earn up to 91.75 AMA PRA Category 1 Credits™ and 91.75 ABIM MOC points

 - Includes detailed, illustrated study guide

-In 2022, about 22 out of 379 first-time takers didn’t pass the Infectious Disease Certification exam.
+In 2023, about 16 out of 263 first-time takers didn’t pass the Infectious Disease Certification exam.
 Not bad!
-10-Year MOC exam takers did roughly the same — only 1 in 20 missed the mark.

 Pass Guaranteed

 The #1 Guarantee in Board Prep for Physicians!
-The Triple Trust Guarantee from American Physician Institute has your back.
-As you see from our clients’ board results above, investing in a comprehensive review course pays off.
+The Triple Trust Guarantee from American Physician Institute means zero risk.

 What do I do if I fail the Infectious Disease board exam?